Sara Garnier

 LMT, AMTA, IAHP

+Hi, my name is Sara and I use she/they pronouns.
 I graduated from Lakeside School of Massage Therapy in 2003 in Milwaukee, WI and have been practicing since.
-I have enjoyed working with acute injuries, chronic pain, TMJ dysfunction, with pregnant women, and those looking to expand their awareness and vocabulary of their bodies- physical and otherwise.
+I enjoy working with acute injuries, chronic pain, Lyme, TMJ dysfunction, trauma, with pregnant bodies, and those looking to expand their awareness and vocabulary of their systems- physical and otherwise.
 I truly enjoy the role of hands-on facilitator, and I hope to continue developing skills to enhance and complement my abilities to assist folks from all backgrounds and histories.

-I believe that while we have a wide variety of racial, social, political, economic, cultural and emotional backgrounds, there seems to be a resonating truth; what is good for one is good for all, and the flip side of that is true as well.
-If we do not put stock into our inherent worth as human beings, treat ourselves and others as the beautiful creatures we are- deserving recognition, acknowledgement, care and respect- that reflects into the community in a very real and negative way.
-We are currently living the product of what several generations of unresolved trauma, imbalance, unreasonable goals and expectations have created.
+I believe that while we have a wide variety of racial, social, political, economic, cultural and emotional backgrounds, there seems to be a resonating truth; we are currently living the product of what generations of unresolved trauma, imbalance, systems of oppression, and unreasonable expectation have created.
 Mental, emotional and physical health is at an all time low, indigenous wisdom is disregarded, our planet is suffering as it never has before.
-The situation can no longer be ignored.
+The situation can no longer be ignored, and I believe that the power of therapeutic touch can assist you in your deepest transformation, if you let it.
+I believe that every small healing ripples out and has tangible impacts on the community.

 My Process